brooksprumo/resume/source/brooksprumo_resume.md

 ## TECHNOLOGY EXPERIENCE

-- Fluent in C++ and C, remedial in Python and Perl, interested in Go and Rust
+- Fluent in C++ and C, intermediate in Java, Python and Perl, interested in Go and Rust
 - TDD (test-driven development) enthusiast
 - Git evangelist
 - grep/find/xargs devotee